Dogue de Bordeaux

-DO I BUY FROM AND NZKC REGISTERED BREEDER ?
+DO I BUY FROM AN NZKC REGISTERED BREEDER ?

-In our opinion it does pay to buy from a New Zealand kennel Club breeder but you still need to be careful and do your homework on any breeder.
+In our opinion it does pay to buy from a Dogsnz breeder but you still need to be careful and do your homework on any breeder.

-A lot of people believe by buying from an NZKC breeder they are dealing with a dedicated and responsible breeder but sadly that is not always the case as anyone can register a kennel with the NZKC but it does not make them knowledgeable on the breed or a responsible breeder and someone you should purchase a pup from ...an accredited breeder on the other hand has to conform to certain requirements set down by the NZKC as in doing required health testing for that breed which a lot of responsible breeders here do already but have not joined this scheme.
+A lot of people believe by buying from an Dogsnz breeder they are dealing with a dedicated and responsible breeder but sadly that is not always the case as anyone can register a kennel with the Dogsnz but it does not make them knowledgeable on the breed, or a responsible breeder and someone you should purchase a pup from .

-So bottom line do your home work. talk to as many owners /breeders as you can who have the breed, attend dog shows that you know the breed will be at and go along to Club fundays to meet owners & breeders and get there feedback.
+So bottom line do your home work, talk to as many owners /breeders as you can who have the breed, attend dog shows that you know the breed will be at, go along to Club fundays and meet owners & breeders and get there feedback or contact the breed club for recommendations.

 MICCROCHIPPING YOUR PUP / DOG